mpho-prince-mahlangu771/backendAPI-freecodeCamp/README.md

-# Learning backend and API using freecodeCamp academy
-This repo  contains  my solutions to the freeCodeCamp academy backend and API course.
+# Managing packages with NPM -  freecodeCamp academy backend and API course

 # Instructions for running the project and passing the test cases on freecodecamp
 1. install node on PC - instructions available on the internet